 1 John 5:14: And this is the confidence that we have toward him, that if we ask anything according to his will he hears us.

 My email subscribers received it for FREE!
 If you missed it, you can get it in my SHOP here.
 But that’s not all!
 They also received my 30-Day Scripture Prayer Guide, 3 Bible Study Worksheets (see below) and more surprises!
-You, too, can get these plus free printables every Thursday – just click here to Subscribe!
+You, too, can get free printables every Thursday – just click here to Subscribe!